wp-plugins/php-event-calendar/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Fixed event detail popup content alignment issue
+* Fixed a bug interferes with Screen Options widget
+* Upgraded plugin source to be forward compatible with WP new versions.

 = 1.5.4 =
 * Fixed a critical bug that prevents guests from viewing public events
 * Internal ternary bug fix